Skip to main content

 Why Hosting Providers Need MRR More Than Other Businesses

-Other businesses can survive on cash flow reports.
+Other businesses can get by on cash flow reports.
 Hosting can't.
-Here's why:
+A few reasons why:

 1. Mixed Billing Cycles